flowground/rest-api-component/README.md

 `If content type is not  exists  in response header, component will try parse response as json.
 If it get parse exception, it return response as is.`

-> Make sure not to perform your tests using the [requestb.in](https://requestb.in/) since it responds with the `content-type: text/html`.

-Attachments limitations:
+**2.** Attachments limitations:

     1. Maximal possible size for an attachment is 10 MB.
     2. Attachments mechanism does not work with [Local Agent Installation](https://support.elastic.io/support/solutions/articles/14000076461-announcing-the-local-agent-)

+**3.** OAuth2 authentication strategy limitation: [Access Token Response](https://www.oauth.com/oauth2-servers/access-tokens/access-token-response/) contains `refresh_token` optional property, but due to EIO platform limitation it is required.
+Possible solution - use access_type:offline in additional parameters (may not work in some cases).

 [circle-image]: https://circleci.com/gh/elasticio/rest-api-component.svg?style=svg&circle-token=2bf8e1f60133011d1fdea9505afdbabbd12b0c7b
 [circle-url]: https://circleci.com/gh/elasticio/rest-api-component